krishnakishored/py-hinweis/py_notes.md

       - Will the value of "OurAtt" be needed by the possible users of our class?
 If not, we can or should make it a private attribute.
       - If it has to be accessed, we make it accessible as a public attribute
       - We will define it as a private attribute with the corresponding property, if and only if we have to do some checks or transformation of the data.
       - Alternatively, you could use a getter and a setter, but using a property is the Pythonic way to deal with it!
+      - A method which is used for getting a value ('x') is decorated with "@property" .
+The method which has to function as the setter is decorated with "@x.setter"

 25) How to add a counter attribute to find the no. of times a function is invoked - Using an attribute of function
 26) method vs function: